Managing LLMs with Open WebUI

 Perplexity (PPL) is a measure of a language model’s confidence in its predictions, indicating how certain it is about its next word predictions.
 Lower perplexity values suggest higher certainty, while higher values indicate lower certainty.
 It is important to note that certainty ≠ correctness, as a model can be very confident but still produce predictions that are not factual or accurate, depending on the context and the data it was trained on.

-To add a model to Open WebUI, follow these steps:
+To add or remove a model in Open WebUI, follow these initial steps to access the model management interface:

-2. In the Admin Panel, switch from the Dashboard view to Settings and select the Models tab.
+3. In the Admin Panel, switch from the Users view to Settings and select the Connections tab.

-3. Under “Pull a model from Ollama.com”, enter the model tag you acquired from the Selecting Models step.
+1. Under “Pull a model from Ollama.com”, enter the model tag you acquired from selecting models.

-4. Click the download icon (⬇️) to the right of the input field to add the model to Open WebUI.
+2. Click the download icon (⬇️) to the right of the input field to add the model.

 Once your model is added, you can use it in any chat session or integrate it with other third-party applications that support Ollama models, such as Amica.